Hurricane Ida winds hit 150 mph ahead of Louisiana strike - NewsBreak

 President Joe Biden approved emergency declarations for Louisiana and Mississippi ahead of Ida's arrival.

 Comparisons to the Aug.
 29, 2005, landfall of Katrina weighed heavily on residents bracing for Ida.
-A Category 3 storm, Katrina was blamed for 1,800 deaths as it caused levee breaches and catastrophic flooding in New Orleans and demolished oceanfront homes in Mississippi.
-Ida’s hurricane force winds stretched less than 40 miles (64 kilometers) from the storm’s eye, or less than half the size of Katrina.
+A Category 3 storm, Katrina was blamed for 1,800 deaths as it demolished oceanfront homes in Mississippi and caused levee breaches and catastrophic flooding in New Orleans.

-Officials stressed that the levee and drainage systems protecting New Orleans had been much improved since Katrina.
-But they cautioned flooding was still possible, with up to 24 inches (61 centimeters) of rain forecast in some areas.
+Officials stressed that the levee and drainage systems protecting the city had been much improved since Katrina.
+But they cautioned flooding was still possible with up to 24 inches (61 centimeters) of rain forecast in some areas.

-“Ida will most definitely be stronger than Katrina, and by a pretty big margin,’’ said University of Miami hurricane researcher Brian McNoldy.
-“And, the worst of the storm will pass over New Orleans and Baton Rouge, which got the weaker side of Katrina.”

-About 2 million people live in and around New Orleans and Baton Rouge, with many fewer people along the Mississippi River and wetlands to the south, which will get the brunt of the hurricane first.

-Edwards said 5,000 National Guard troops were being deployed in 14 Louisiana parishes for search and rescue efforts.
+Edwards said 5,000 National Guard troops were being staged in 14 Louisiana parishes for search and rescue efforts.
 And 10,000 linemen were on standby to respond to electrical outages.

+Ida posed a threat far beyond New Orleans.
+A hurricane warning was issued for nearly 200 miles (320 kilometers) of Louisiana’s coastline, from Intracoastal City south of Lafayette to the Mississippi state line.
+A tropical storm warning was extended to the Alabama-Florida line.

-Hurricane Ida nearly doubled in strength, going from an 85 mph storm to a 150 mph storm in just 24 hours, which meteorologists called “explosive intensification.”
+Hurricane Ida nearly doubled in strength going from an 85 mph storm to a 150 mph storm in just 24 hours, which meteorologists call “explosive intensification.”

 “Yikes!
-Ida leaves me stunned,” said Jeff Masters, a former National Oceanic and Atmospheric Administration hurricane hunter meteorologist and founder of Weather Underground.
+Ida leaves me stunned,” said Jeff Masters, a former NOAA hurricane hunter meteorologist and founder of Weather Underground.

-He warned the region could face devastation to its infrastructure, which includes petrochemical sites and major ports.
-The state’s 17 oil refineries account for nearly one-fifth of the U.S. refining capacity and its two liquefied natural gas export terminals ship about 55% of the nation’s total exports, according to the U.S. Energy Information Administration.
-Louisiana is also home to two nuclear power plants, one near New Orleans and another about 27 miles (about 43 kilometers) northwest of Baton Rouge.
+He warned the region could face devastation to its infrastructure, which includes petrochemical sites, a nuclear power plant and major ports.
+Moreover, the state’s 17 oil refineries account for nearly one-fifth of the U.S. refining capacity and its two liquefied natural gas export terminals shipped about 55 percent of the nation’s total LNG exports, according to the U.S. Energy Information Administration.

 The Interstate 10 corridor between New Orleans and Baton Rouge is a critical hub of the nation’s petrochemical industry, lined with oil refineries, natural gas terminals and chemical manufacturing plants.
 Entergy, Louisiana’s major electricity provider, operates two nuclear power plants along the Mississippi River.

+A U.S. Energy Department map of oil and gas infrastructure shows scores of low-lying sites in the storm’s projected path that are listed as potentially vulnerable to flooding.

 Reeves reported from Gulfport, Mississippi.
-Associated Press writers Rebecca Santana, Stacey Plaisance and Janet McConnaughey in New Orleans; Emily Wagster Pettus in Jackson, Mississippi; Jeff Martin in Marietta, Georgia; Seth Borenstein in Kensington, Maryland; Frank Bajak in Boston; Michael Biesecker in Washington; Pamela Sampson in Atlanta; and Jeffrey Collins in Columbia, South Carolina, contributed to this report.
+Associated Press writers Rebecca Santana, Stacey Plaisance and Janet McConnaughey in New Orleans; Emily Wagster Pettus in Jackson, Mississippi; Jeff Martin in Marietta, Georgia; Seth Borenstein in Kensington, Maryland; Frank Bajak in Boston; and Michael Biesecker in Washington.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.